 DocFest2018, A Documentary Theatre Festival Exploring Mental Health Issues

-The two feature productions include the following:
+The two feature performances included the following:

 Focusing on whole child wellness, Learning 101 examines the role trauma plays in classrooms.
 Stories of Chicago Public School educators and students magnify an “average” school today and the challenges they face.